Knowledge Base

 Stay ahead in the ever-evolving web landscape by adopting INP as a crucial measure of your website's performance and responsiveness.

-Optimize Web Pages for Interaction to Next Paint (INP)
+Interaction to Next Paint (INP) Optimization Steps

 Since Interaction to Next Paint (INP) is a new metric, webmasters and SEOs have to learn how to interpret this data.
 It will take a while for the industry to agree on an acceptable level of INP.
 Therefore, you must start measuring your website’s INP now and keep measuring it until the industry has some agreed-upon thresholds.